 My personal path to building wealth has been one of relentless optimization.
 The focus has been on reading to understand small tweaks to my own strategy that could pay off big – most in the form of time later.

 If you’re just getting starting today, and want to learn the basics of investing, I’d recommend checking out my free minimal investor course.
-We touch on a number of the investing related topics on this list in a well-defined order that builds on each other.
+We touch on a number of the

 If you’re just getting into investing or the idea of financial independence, this list will seem intimidating.
 That’s OK!
 Treat it like a book.
 You don’t need to learn everything today.
 As I mentioned before, I learned these topics over 12 years.
 Some of them may not be relevant to your path to wealth either.
 My path was very much driven by index fund investing.
 If you’re taking the side hustle or real estate path, you’ll have a whole different set of things to focus on that I don’t have personal experience with.